11 Apr Harnessing the Power of Social Media to Raise Fund for an Athlete Foundation

 Those who run a professional athletes foundation always have fundraising running in their minds.
 Being seen as leaders in helping people, they are constantly looking for more ways to support athletes in need or challenged athletes.

 Unlike during the early years of the Internet when everyone thought social media was just a mere pastime, the digital space has invaded all aspects of almost every industry today.
-Not to mention that it has driven trends in terms of consuming products while still continuing to change the world every minute of the day.
+Not to mention that it has driven trends in terms of consumer products while still continuing to change the world every minute of the day.

 With at least almost everyone switching from one social media app to another, charities can easily reach out to audiences everywhere.
 They can promote existing fundraising campaigns or they can share how their work has changed the lives of people all around the world.

 And aside from these advantages, recent studies have revealed just how effective this method is.
-According to a research, 29% of online donors cited social media as the number one communication tool that inspires them most to donate.
-Furthermore, 55% of people who have engaged with nonprofit organizations on social media led to an action — either donating or volunteering.
+According to research, 29% of online donors cited social media as the number one communication tool that inspires them most to donate.
+Furthermore, 55% of people who have engaged with nonprofit organizations on social media led to action — either donating or volunteering.

 Just like adaptive sports equipment, nonprofit athlete organizations should be able to make use of the resources it has.
 So instead of being intimidated by digital marketing, take the leap and learn how you can use social media to leverage your campaigns!